ViniciusPelatieri/Morph/README.md

 </p>

 # Morph - Query Builder for Delphi
+## 🚧This project is under construction and not yet ready for use.🚧

 Morph is a powerful Query Builder for Delphi that allows developers to build and manipulate SQL queries dynamically, eliminating the need to write raw SQL within the code.